Wireless LAN

 A wireless LAN (WLAN) is a wireless computer network that links two or more devices using wireless communication to form a local area network (LAN) within a limited area such as a home, school, computer laboratory, campus, or office building.
 This gives users the ability to move around within the area and remain connected to the network.
 Through a gateway, a WLAN can also provide a connection to the wider Internet.

 Wireless LANs based on the IEEE 802.11 standards are the most widely used computer networks in the world.
 These are commonly called Wi-Fi, which is a trademark belonging to the Wi-Fi Alliance.
-They are used for home and small office networks that link together laptop computers, printers, smartphones, Web TVs and gaming devices with a wireless router, which links them to the internet.
+They are used for home and small office networks that link together laptop computers, printers, smartphones, Web TVs and gaming devices through a wireless network router, which in turn may link them to the Internet.
 Hotspots provided by routers at restaurants, coffee shops, hotels, libraries, and airports allow consumers to access the internet with portable wireless devices.

 History

-Norman Abramson, a professor at the University of Hawaii, developed the world's first wireless computer communication network, ALOHAnet.
+Norman Abramson, a professor at the University of Hawaiʻi, developed the world's first wireless computer communication network, ALOHAnet.
 The system became operational in 1971 and included seven computers deployed over four islands to communicate with the central computer on the Oahu island without using phone lines.

 Wireless LAN hardware initially cost so much that it was only used as an alternative to cabled LAN in places where cabling was difficult or impossible.
 Early development included industry-specific solutions and proprietary protocols, but at the end of the 1990s these were replaced by technical standards, primarily the various versions of IEEE 802.11 (in products using the Wi-Fi brand name).

 Beginning in 1991, a European alternative known as HiperLAN/1 was pursued by the European Telecommunications Standards Institute (ETSI) with a first version approved in 1996.
 This was followed by a HiperLAN/2 functional specification with ATM influences accomplished February 2000.
 Neither European standard achieved the commercial success of 802.11, although much of the work on HiperLAN/2 has survived in the physical specification (PHY) for IEEE 802.11a, which is nearly identical to the PHY of HiperLAN/2.

-In 2009 802.11n was added to 802.11.
+In 2009, 802.11n was added to 802.11.
 It operates in both the 2.4 GHz and 5 GHz bands at a maximum data transfer rate of 600 Mbit/s.
 Most newer routers are dual-band and able to utilize both wireless bands.
 This allows data communications to avoid the crowded 2.4 GHz band, which is also shared with Bluetooth devices and microwave ovens.
 The 5 GHz band also has more channels than the 2.4 GHz band, permitting a greater number of devices to share the space.
 Not all WLAN channels are available in all regions.

 A HomeRF group formed in 1997 to promote a technology aimed at residential use, but it disbanded in January 2003.